woudc/woudc-data-registry/migration/bps/README.md

 /path/to/dir directory and subdirectories.
 The ingest command contains several options including skipping yes prompts and generating an operator report.

+* Details on these options can be found at https://github.com/woudc/woudc-data-registry

 The `woudc-data-registry admin search sync` command syncs the contents of the WOUDC Data Registry database to the Elasticsearch component.
 After this command has been run, the data will be queryable through Elasticsearch queries and accessible from the WOUDC API component.